 If you want to learn more about my perspective on blogging, check out my interview with Bloomberg BNA: Expert Insight: Brian Strahle on Blogging, Creativity, and Coping with SALT Celebrity

 I currently serve as the subject matter expert for Bloomberg BNA's State Tax Analyzer product, and have served as an author/reviewer for Bloomberg's BNA Tax and Accounting Center State Tax Navigators.

-I have 20+ years of multistate tax experience working in public accounting firms (Big 4, national, regional) and industry (Fortune 500 tax departments).
-My experience encompasses income tax, franchise tax, gross receipts tax, sales and use tax in almost every state.
+I have 20+ years of tax experience working in public accounting firms (Big 4, national, regional) and industry (Fortune 500 tax departments).
+My experience encompasses federal and state income tax, franchise tax, gross receipts tax, sales and use tax in almost every state.

 My clients have included large C corporation affiliated groups, S corporations, limited liability companies, single-member limited liability companies, Q-subs, and partnerships.
 I have also helped individual taxpayers with residency audits.
 In one of my roles, I helped manage state taxation for a large group (over 500 entities) of pass-through entities, so I know the pain of entity-level taxes, non-resident withholding and composite reporting for pass-through entities.